electronicarts/ea-async/README.md

 If you forget to invoke this function, the first call to `await` will initialize the system (and print a warning).

 This is a solution for testing and development, it has the least amount of configuration.
-It might interfere with jvm debugging.
+It might interfere with JVM debugging.
 This alternative is present as a fallback.

 #### Option 3 - Run instrumentation tool

-The ea-async-1.0.1.jar is a runnable jar that can pre-instrument your files (since version 0.9.1)
+The ea-async-1.0.1.jar is a runnable jar that can pre-instrument your files.

 Usage: